 Neoliberalism has been described as “capitalism with the gloves off”.
 It’s an ideology that seeks to maximise the freedom of the market by removing all barriers to the private accumulation of wealth.
 The problem is that many companies and governments have become wedded to neoliberal principles and are stuck designing their strategies and policies within this wrong-headed system.
 Every day, I feel like we’re rubbing-up against these limitations.

-These thoughts are a gentle reminder to myself to spend more time learning from the communities engaged in discussing steady-state and de-growth economics.
-Any good book recommendations are welcome.
+These musings are a gentle reminder to myself to spend more time learning from the communities engaged in discussing steady-state and de-growth economics.

 Ferming not farming?